earthly/website/blog/_posts/2029-01-01-example-plot.md

 ```

-## How to use pandoc-plot
+## How to install pandoc-plot
+If you are using the docker container and jekyll, it should just work.

-Mac setup:
+Manual Mac setup:

 * `brew install pandoc`
 * `brew install pandoc-plot`